eter-null/amusement-park-management/README.md

 # Amusement Park Management System 🎢

-A simulation-based Java project for managing operations in an amusement park, developed as part of a university group assignment.
-The system includes functionalities for both visitors and park operation managers, with features like login, ticketing, a merchandise cart system, and an admin interface.
+A simulation-based Java project for managing operations in an amusement park, developed as part of my university's Autumn'22 semester course, Object-Oriented Programming (OOP) to demonstrate OOP principles and user interface design.
+The system includes functionalities for both visitors and park operation managers, with features like login, ticketing, a auto-updating merchandise cart system, and an admin interface.

 ## 📌 Features